By Tom Cassidy, Guest Contributor

 - You are the executive leading development of the annual plan and identifying strategic initiatives

-By process of elimination, non–value are those activities which are not valued by any stakeholder.
-These are the activities which can be classified as waste.
+By process of elimination, non–value are those activities not necessary for meeting customer and other stakeholder requirements.
+These activities are not valued by anyone and can be classified as waste.